 You have many factors to consider in making your decision.
 Since your company is privately-held, you have some options.
-An alternative that is available to all Canadian private companies is to use Canadian accounting standards for private enterprises (ASPE), as contained in Part II of the CPA Canada Handbook which is the cheaper of the two alternatives.
-The other option is to use IFRS.
-The differences are mainly in some measurement and disclosure requirements that are more appropriate for public companies than for the more limited user group of private company statements.
+The bank requires GAAP-Compliant financial statements.
+Canadian private companies can use either:

+Canadian accounting standards for private enterprises (ASPE), as contained in Part II of the CPA Canada Handbook or,

+International Financial Reporting Standards as contained in Part I of the CPA Canada Handbook.

+The differences are mainly in some measurement and disclosure requirements.
+IFRS contains guidance that is generally more appropriate for public companies than for the more limited user group of private company statements.
+ASPE is also generally more cost-effective to prepare.

 The following are factors to consider in making your decision.
 To support the use of ASPE you have no desire to go public and you are dealing with a Canadian bank that is familiar with ASPE.
-On the other hand your major competitors are public companies and using IFRS would make your financial statements more comparable and you may look stronger for selling your company.
+On the other hand your major competitors are public companies and using IFRS would make your financial statements more comparable and you may look stronger for selling your company since a prospective buyer may want to adopt IFRS.
+Alternatively, it will be costly to convert to IFRS so that should be considered as there would be additional resources consumed by the business that could make it appear less attractive.

-Overall, in making your decision you will need to trade off the costs associated with IFRS compared to the benefits compared to using ASPE.
+Overall, in making your decision you will need to trade off the costs associated with adopting IFRS compared to the benefits of IFRS over ASPE.